 Master of Science in Legal Administration

-The Sturm College of Law will prepare you for a successful career in legal management.
+Through the Master of Science in Legal Administration (MSLA) program, the Sturm College of Law will prepare you for a successful career in legal management.
 Since 1972, the MSLA program has provided students with the knowledge and skills to run a law firm or legal organization, both nationally and internationally.
 The MSLA degree is a blend of business and law that offers flexibility for students.

 Law Firm Administration